emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Q_MAX (maximum number of encryption function invocations) is 2<sup>32</sup> for AES-GCM-SST and 2<sup>64</sup> for Rijndael-GCM-SST.
 * V_MAX (maximum number of decryption function invocations) is 2<sup>48</sup> for AES-GCM-SST and 2<sup>84</sup> for Rijndael-GCM-SST.

 Assuming a sufficiently large key size such that brute-force key-recovery attacks can be neglected, a strong integrity mechanism should satisfy

 {: style=""}
 * E(F) ≈ v / 2<sup>tag_length</sup> ,

 for all permitted numbers of invocations, message lengths, and tag lengths.
 This is how users expect MAC algorithms to behave.
-The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this and are therefore more restrictive than the corresponding limits in {{RFC5116}} for GCM.
+The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this property and are therefore more restrictive than the corresponding limits for GCM in {{RFC5116}}.

 To ensure a forgery probability of ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths [Nyberg], this document sets:

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>32</sup> ⋅ b / 8 - 48)   ,